hummingbot/hbui-boilerplate-webpack/README.md

-## HBUI Boilerplate for Create-React-App Projects
+## HBUI Webpack Boilerplate Typescript)

-This is a ready-to-use [Create-React-App](https://create-react-app.dev/docs/getting-started) project with full integration of the [HBUI Hummingbot Design System](https://hbui.netlify.app/)
+This is a ready-to-use Webpack project with full integration of the [HBUI Hummingbot Design System](https://hbui.netlify.app/)

 See [Demo](https://hbui-boilerplate-cra.netlify.app/)